 Let's say you run a travel blog and discover that your competitor's article called "How to save money for a trip" is super popular among their audience.
 You now have an opportunity to create content on a similar topic but make it even better.
 Maybe "The ultimate guide to traveling on a budget" or even a real story about "How 21-year-old Mike saved $10K for his epic adventure."

 Social media presents an opportunity to let your brand's voice and personality shine.
 Take Wendy's, for example.
-The brand publicly roasts their competitors on Twitter, and the internet loves it.
+The brand publicly roasts its competitors on X (Twitter), and the internet loves it.

 Not every brand can (or should) be quite as blunt and sassy as Wendy's, but showing some personality can pay off.

 A SWOT analysis is a great way to spot opportunities to capitalize on and threats to prepare for before they strike.
 In short:

 Strengths (S) and weaknesses (W) look internally at your company.